 VMware Customers, Compliance REgulations, & Business Secrets

-VMware partner end customers are concerned with protecting sensitive business secrets and meeting compliance regulations.
+VMware partner and MSP end customers are concerned with protecting sensitive business secrets and meeting compliance regulations.
 Here are a few of those regulations that are of concern:

 Health Insurance Portability and Accountability Act - HIPAA